Grantmaking Approach

-While the general health of our community can always be improved, certain populations face multiple barriers to achieving and maintaining positive health outcomes.
-To focus its grantmaking for greater impact in the community, the Foundation has prioritized key vulnerable populations based on data collection and feedback in its strategic planning process.
+While the general health of our community can always be improved, these populations face multiple barriers to achieving and maintaining positive health outcomes.

-HLF has established distinct grant programs to support a spectrum of approaches to address the needs of certain populations and improve overall health outcomes and opportunities in Lakewood:
+HLF has established three distinct grant programs to support a spectrum of approaches to address the needs of Lakewood residents and improve overall health outcomes and opportunities in Lakewood:

 Special Announcement